mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Same person:** I’m a little confused, I’m not sure I’m understanding you.
 What I was thinking of is that, sometimes I have enormous effort to put out, or even if I don’t feel it right now, I can get myself to put it out.
 Other times, I don’t have the effort here; I could try to force myself to find it, but it really feels like I don’t want to put much effort.
 I thought I understood you saying to [the person] that when we’re feeling not a lot of effort, it’s okay to go with that for a while.

-**Katagiri:** In zazen there is a basic rule, [there is] a basic way of life which is called zazen.
+**Katagiri Roshi:** In zazen there is a basic rule, [there is] a basic way of life which is called zazen.
 Physically, already we have it here.
 That’s why, even though you forget the enormous effort, still there is an effort, physically.
 Breathing.

 That’s a point, but in daily living, it’s a little different.
 For instance, a person’s diet may be difficult.
 But still there is that you must be [in the] center of life.
 It means, even though you forget enormous effort, it’s not necessary to be confused by [it].
 “To be confused by” means you are completely dragged away by the “mess”; lots of questions.
 So, still there is effort.
 “Forget enormous effort” doesn’t mean completely throw it away; still there is effort.

 **Same person:** So there’s kind of a minimum level, that you always have to...

-**Katagiri:** A minimum and maximum; it depends on the situation.
+**Katagiri Roshi:** A minimum and maximum; it depends on the situation.

 #### 52:56

 **Question:** Well, how does this compare with...
 Let’s say if you read Kapleau Roshi’s books, and a Rinzai approach is to just force yourself continually to break through and find some kind of enlightenment.
 Do you see any merit in that, or are you saying that that isn’t necessary?

-**Katagiri:** Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
+**Katagiri Roshi:** Yes, it’s necessary, because that is the regulation of the body, regulation of the breath.
 Through the concentration, [this and that], samadhi, you can attain enlightenment.
 According to Rinzai, maybe that is the main purpose of zazen: through zazen you have to attain enlightenment, that’s why the teachers push you so hard.
 That means, you are buddha but you are not buddha *now*, so why don’t you attain enlightenment?
 So, the subject is already seen in the dualistic world.
 And also zazen is seen in the dualistic world.

 Of course, it is okay.
 But the final stage is not that zazen and subject and object should be seen in the dualistic world.
 We have to take care of subject and object according to *total personality*.
 We have to settle ourselves in total personality, from the beginning to end.